wg-lux/luxnix/README.md

 #  🟦 LuxNix - Professional NixOS Configuration Framework

 A comprehensive NixOS configuration framework designed for research and development environments, emphasizing security, reproducibility, and automated deployment.
-Built using Snowfall Lib, this repository manages multiple systems and user environments with a focus on GPU computing, secure networking, and development tooling.
-It provides a securely encrypted setup for study laptops as well as GPU processing units.
+Built using Snowfall Lib and Nixicle, this architecture easily manages multiple systems and user environments with a focus on enabling fast GPU computing and secure networking.

+It provides a securely encrypted setup for study laptops, enabling research on protected data.
+This enables cooperation among research centers.

-This infrastructure was built in the context of the coloreg study at the Universitätsklinik Würzburg.
-Here the first use case will be the processing of medical study data, such as.
+This infrastructure was built in the context of the ColoReg study at University Hospital of Würzburg.
+Here the main use case will be gathering medical study data, such as:

 - Reports,
 - images,
-- videos.
+- or videos.

 ## 🔎 Overview